 Our suppliers are selected through a procurement process aimed at maximising economic, production, social and environmental benefits, with the aim of selecting reliable, technically and economically capable operators, focussed on the protection of workers' health and safety and fully respecting human rights.

 The contractual relationship with suppliers, established through tender or award procedures, follows the procurement law (with specific reference to those companies subject to the Procurement Code pursuant to Italian Legislative Decree No. 50/2016), the Group's Code of Ethics, the Organisation Model, Management and Control Model (pursuant to Italian Legislative Decree 231/01) and internal regulations regarding purchasing and third-party relationships.

-The selection and approval activities of financial organisations are controlled by a constant monitoring of the supplier’s performance during the execution of the services.
+The selection and approval activities of economic operators are followed by the constant monitoring of suppliers' performance during the execution of the services.